[ What I Need to Know | Classroom Management | Working with Students with Special Needs

 Many times, teachers resist "inclusion" but it is the law and as a professional, you should do your best to help this student become successful.
 You are required by law to follow the IEP and ignorance is not a defense.
 Keep in mind that only those on a "need to know" basis are allowed to view an IEP.
 The most common special education category is speech impairment.
 These students usually graduate from the program after a few years.
 Usually the art teacher will not need to read their IEP.

 After the student is placed in special education, educators are required to hold an annual case review.
 This does not preclude any emergency meetings that may have to occur if there is trouble with the placement.
 Art teachers can request to attend these meetings if they have a vested interest in the outcome.
-You can read an excellent PDF document that gives a nice summary of IDEA.
+You can read an excellent page that gives a nice summary of IDEA for the educator.

 As if that isn't difficult, there is another category called a 504.
 Usually students who need just a few modifications have a 504.
 Typically ADHD students, students with severe allergies, and minor impairments qualify.
 The modification might be simply allowing extra time on a test.
 For students with kidney ailments, the modification might be to grant the student extra bathroom breaks.
 A section 504 plan also is usually shorter and more informal.